 Mathematics: General Mathematics (Mathematics Standard 2019), Mathematics (Mathematics Advanced 2020), Mathematics Extension 1, Mathematics Extension 2

 PDHPE: PHDPE, SLR/Sport, Lifestyle and Recreation (Board Endorsed Course)

-Science: Biology, Chemistry, Earth and Environmental Science, Physics, Senior Science
+Science: Biology, Chemistry, Earth and Environmental Science, Physics, Investigating Science

 Technology: Construction (VET), Engineering Studies, Graphics Technology, Industrial Technology, Information Processes and Technology, Software Design and Development.